thearith070/data-view-binding/README.md

-# Simple Data Binding Example for Beginner in Android
+# Data Binding for Beginner in Android
 ## Description
   - Data Binding is a powerful library in Android that allows you to bind UI components such as TextViews, EditTexts, and Buttons to data sources in your       app's architecture.
 It's a way to simplify your code and make it more readable by removing the need for manual view binding.